 Today, you will spend your last day on the road to explore a peninsula so diverse and packed with attractions that it is often named ‘Iceland in Miniature’: Snæfellsnes.
 As this epithet implies, many of your favorite Icelandic features will be covered as you travel.

 Starting on the eastern side of the peninsula’s southern shore, you will first come to the cliffs of Gerðuberg.
 This site boasts rare hexagonal columns formed in perfect alignment to the extent that they appear to be chiseled by hand; this rare phenomenon only occurs under rare volcanic circumstances.

 Next, you will come to the beach of Ytri-Tunga, which is one of the country’s most reliable places for seal-watching.
 Just offshore, you are more than likely to see a few relaxing on the rocks or frolicking in the surrounding waters.

 Continuing along the road, you’ll pass through the windswept abandoned village of Búðir, before coming to the dramatic mountainside cleft of Rauðfeldsgjá.
 After these sites, you will enter Snæfellsjökull National Park, which covers the tip of the peninsula.

-Though this park has a wealth of attractions, all sit in the shadow of its most famous feature and namesake, the Snæfellsjökull subglacial volcano.
-Famous for its twin peaks and its role in pieces of literature such as Jules Verne’s novel ‘Journey to the Centre of the Earth’, this is one of the country’s most defining and spectacular phenomena.
+Though this park has a wealth of attractions, all sit in the shadow of its most prominent feature and namesake, the Snæfellsjökull subglacial volcano.
+Renowned for its twin peaks and its role in literature, such as Jules Verne’s novel ‘Journey to the Centre of the Earth’, this is one of the country’s most defining and spectacular phenomena.

 The road encircling Snæfellsnes winds all around this glacier, allowing you to witness it from many angles.